New Jersey Devils: Hall of Fame honorees

 In 2009, Lou Lamoriello, Devils president and general manager from 1987 to 2015, was inducted into the Hall as a Builder.
 Two Devils head coaches have also been inducted in the category.
 Herb Brooks, who coached the 1980 U.S. Olympic team to victory in the "Miracle on Ice" and served as Devils head coach in the 1992–93 season, was inducted in 2006.
 Pat Burns, head coach from 2002 to 2004, was inducted posthumously in 2014.
 Longtime Devils broadcaster Mike Emrick was the 2008 recipient of the Foster Hewitt Memorial Award.

 Three Devils head coaches had been inducted as players prior to joining the Devils organization.
 Jacques Lemaire, a 12-season NHL veteran forward who played primarily for the Canadiens, was inducted in 1984 and served as Devils head coach from 1993 to 1998 and from 2009 to 2011.
 Larry Robinson, who spent most of his 20-season career with the Canadiens, was inducted in 1995 and subsequently served as Devils head coach from 2000 to 2002 and in 2005.
 Adam Oates, a center with 19 seasons in the NHL who was inducted in 2012, began serving as the Devils head coach for offense in December 2014.

+Devils Ring of Honor

+During the 2016–17 season the Devils created a Devils Ring of Honor to honor players whose numbers were not retired and other team personnel.
+John McMullen, owner of the Devils from 1982 to 2000, was the inaugural inductee and was inducted on January 6, 2017.
+Sergei Brylin was inducted on January 20, 2024, becoming the second inductee.
+Brylin, a defensive forward, played for the Devils from 1995 to 2008, won three Stanley Cup titles with the team and is one of only five Devils who played for all three championship teams.
+He later became an assistant coach with the Devils.
+On January 22, 2025, Jacques Lemaire became the third inductee.
+Lemaire, a Hockey Hall of Famer, was the head coach of the Devils from 1993 to 1998 and again from 2009 to 2011.
+He coached the Devils to their first Stanley Cup in 1995 and his 11th championship overall.